 The purpose of providing increased benefits is to better compensate those injured workers who are competing in the marketplace for jobs against other candidates who may not be injured.

-• The trial judge must determine by clear and convincing evidence that limiting the employee’s award to the increased benefits in § 50-6-207(3)(B) would be inequitable in light of the totality of the circumstances;
+• Trial judge must determine by clear and convincing evidence that limiting the employee’s award to the increased benefits in § 50-6-207(3)(B) would be inequitable in light of the totality of the circumstances;

-• The injured worker has been assigned a permanent impairment rating of 10% or more to the body pursuant to the AMA Guides by the authorized treating physician selected from a panel of physicians;
+• Injured worker has been assigned a permanent impairment rating of 10% or more to the body under the AMA Guides by the authorized treating physician selected from a panel of physicians;

-• The authorized treating physician has certified on a “Physician Certification Form” published by the Bureau of Workers’ Compensation that due to the permanent restrictions on activity, the employee “no longer has the ability to perform the employee’s pre-injury occupation”; and
+• Authorized treating physician has certified on a “Physician Certification Form” published by the Bureau of Workers’ Compensation that due to the permanent restrictions on activity, the employee “no longer can perform the employee’s pre-injury occupation”; and the

-• The employee is not earning an average weekly wage or salary that is equal to or greater than 70% of the pre-injury average weekly wage or salary.
+• Employee is not earning an average weekly wage or salary that is equal to or greater than 70% of the pre-injury average weekly wage or salary.

 Importantly, only the first requirement must be proven with clear and convincing evidence according to the Court in Batey; the remaining requirements may be proved by a preponderance of the evidence, a much lesser burden for the injured worker.

-Until the Batey decision, injured workers, employers, adjusters, and attorneys were left to parse through this statute to determine potential applicability of the provisions.
-However, in Batey, the Appeals Board directly addressed this statute and provided much-needed clarification with regard to several of the terms.
+Until the Batey decision, injured workers, employers, adjusters, and attorneys were left to parse through this statute to determine the potential applicability of the provisions.
+However, in Batey, the Appeals Board directly addressed this statute and provided much-needed clarification concerning several of the terms.

-• First of all, with regard to the requirement that the Judge find by clear and convincing evidence that limiting the PPD award to the § 50-6-207(3)(B) increased benefits would be inequitable, Judge Wyatt highlighted that both parties had retained vocational experts to testify, and limiting the employee’s award to the increased benefits would fall significantly short of the disability ratings provided by both competing experts.
+• First of all, about the requirement that the judge finds by clear and convincing evidence that limiting the PPD award to the § 50-6-207(3)(B) increased benefits would be inequitable, Judge Wyatt highlighted that both parties had retained vocational experts to testify, and limiting the employee’s award to the increased benefits would fall significantly short of the disability ratings provided by both competing experts.
 The Appeals Board agreed.

 • Secondly, the Court noted that generally, the second and fourth requirements set forth above will be easy to prove at trial – either the authorized treating physician assigned a permanent impairment rating of 10% or more or he or she did not, and either the employee is working earning an average weekly wage or salary that is greater than or equal to 70% of his or her pre-injury average weekly wage or salary, or he or she is not.

 The goal of this article was to provide insight and clarification on a very interesting and rarely-utilized statute available under Tennessee’s Workers’ Compensation Law.
-The Tennessee Bureau of Workers’ Compensation Appeals Board did an excellent job of examining all of the issues and providing clear guidance for how these issues should be addressed in the future.
+Tennessee’s Bureau of Workers’ Compensation Appeals Board did an excellent job of examining all of the issues and providing clear guidance on how these issues should be addressed in the future.
 I would recommend that you read the full opinion, which can be found here.